cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/1-run-prod-docker.md

 $ docker build . -f Dockerfile-standalone-alpine -t checkersd_i:standalone-alpine
 ```

-When it is done, you can launch it right away with:
+When this is done, you can launch it right away with:

 ```sh
 $ docker run --rm -it \